Valladolid: Precedents

 The Vaccaei were a Celtic tribe, the first people documented as a stable presence on the sector of the middle valley of the River Duero.

 Remains of Celtiberian and of a Roman camp have been excavated near the city.
 The nucleus of the city was originally located in the area of the current San Miguel y el Rosarillo square and was surrounded by a palisade.
 Proofs of the existence of three ancient lines of walls have been found.

-During the time of Muslim rule in Spain, the Christian kings moved the population of this region north into more easily defended areas and deliberately created a no man's land as a buffer zone against further Moorish conquests.
-The area was captured from the Moors in the tenth century.
+After the Muslim invasion in Spain in 711, the Christian kings moved the population of the Douro basin into more easily defended areas and deliberately created a no man's land as a buffer zone against Muslim encroachment from the south.
+The area was reconquered by the Christian king Alfonso I of Asturias who reigned in 739-757, but because the area was close to the frontier, it had a small population until after the Christians had secured the entire Douro basin in the battle of Simancas, in 939.

 Repopulation and growth

-In 1072 Alfonso VI of León and Castile gifted the Lordship of Valladolid to Count Pedro Ansúrez.
+In 1072 Alfonso VI of León and Castile gave the Lordship of Valladolid to Count Pedro Ansúrez.
 Entrusted with the repopulation of the area, Ansúrez led the foundation of Valladolid along with his wife Eylo Alfónsez.
 By 1084 the project for the foundation of the settlement was already underway.
 Ansúrez built a palace (now lost) and La Antigua church.
 Eylo founded three hospitals and the Churches of San Sebastián and San Nicolás.
 Both co-founded the church of Santa María.
 Valladolid was repopulated by people from the lands of Carrión and Saldaña.

 In the 12th and 13th centuries, Valladolid grew rapidly, favoured by the commercial privileges granted by the kings Alfonso VIII and Alfonso X.